How to Apply

 Please contact Tabitha Hill, Legal Recruiting Diversity Coordinator, with any questions regarding the scholarship, firstname.lastname@example.org.

 Given the highly selective nature of the Built to Succeed Leadership & Inclusion Scholarship, and the limited number of Scholarships available, students are encouraged to submit applications prior to their call-back interview.
-The deadline for submitting a Scholarship application is August 30, 2023.
 Applications are considered and decisions are reached on a rolling basis.

 Please note that the scholarship application is not an application for employment.
 You must apply separately for a summer associate position.